elcritch/sigils/docs/threading.md

 ## Proxy Call Semantics

-`AgentProxyShared.callMethod(req, slot)` routes calls based on `slot` sentinal values:
+`AgentProxyShared.callMethod(req, slot)` routes calls based on the current thread and `slot` sentinel values:

-- `slot == remoteSlot` — event forwarding from the remote agent back to the local side.
+- If invoked off the proxy's `homeThread` (i.e. called from the remote thread):
-  - Wraps as `Call(localSlot, req, tgt = proxyTwin)` and enqueues into `proxyTwin.inbox` on the other thread with `Trigger`.
+  - Enqueues `Call(slot, req, tgt = proxy)` into the proxy's inbox, signals the home thread, and posts `Trigger`.

-- `slot == localSlot` — local delivery on the receiving side.
+- `slot == localSlot` (and `remoteSlot` for legacy callers) — local delivery on the receiving side.
   - Executes `callSlots(self, req)` to fan out to local subscribers.

 - Otherwise — regular slot call bound for the remote agent.
-  - Wraps as `Call(slot, req, tgt = proxy.remote)`, enqueues into `proxyTwin.inbox` (on remote), and `Trigger`s the remote thread.
+  - Wraps as `Call(slot, req, tgt = proxy.remote)`, enqueues into the remote agent inbox, and `Trigger`s the remote thread.

 **Note**:
-  The "local" proxy holds the slots to be called both remotely and on incoming signals.
-  This is so that the remote router only knows to send and trigger but the local proxies handle which slots and subscriptions get called.
-This means we don't need to lock the remote router to add/del subscriptions.
+  The local proxy owns the subscription list and forwards specific signals by installing direct subscriptions on the remote agent (thread-safe via `AgentActor`'s lock).
+This removes the need for a separate remote router or wildcard `AnySigilName`.

-Locks are used to safely access `proxyTwin` and to coordinate with the destination thread's `signaled` set.
+Locks are used to safely access proxy state and to coordinate with the destination thread's `signaled` set.

 ## Thread Loop and Lifecycle